LuckyHyena/DnD/5e/random_encounters.md

 > - Diseases or poisons
 > - Accumulating a silly number of permanent injuries.
 > - Doing something truly and obviously dumb despite being repeatedly warned.

----

-_The reason I am making 5e's rules technically even less-lethal than they already are, and spelling out the previous section on morale, is so that I can get away with siccing way harder monsters on you.
-Random rolls also make the tradeoffs of combat decisions less predictable and more interesting, as well as tempting players to not save each other (since a dying character_ "probably won't die"). _As a consequence the correct random rolls can add drama to the game, but my_ **primary** _reason for all this is to use cooler monsters.
-Just FYI._

 ![immovable rod](/images/immovable-rod.jpg)